Parkinson’s Disease: Signs, Struggles and Support

 Genetic factors

-Although most cases of Parkinson’s Disease are not inherited, about 10-15% are linked to genetic mutations.
+Although most cases of Parkinson’s Disease are not inherited, about 10–15% are linked to genetic mutations.
 Specific genes, such as LRRK2, PARK7, PINK1, and SNCA, have been associated with an increased risk.
-While these mutations do not guarantee that someone will develop the disease, they play a role in its onset, particularly in early-onset Parkinson’s cases.
+While these mutations do not guarantee that someone will develop the disease, they play a role in its onset, particularly in early-onset Parkinson’s Disease cases

 Daily activity with Parkinson's Disease